-A student may complete community service hours at any time and count those hours as an individual volunteer experience.
+A student may complete community service hours at any time and count those hours as an Individual Volunteer Experience.

 A student cannot count the same community service hours for both a student organization volunteer project and an academic course assignment.

-To practice citizenship is to work for positive change on the behalf of others and the community by being responsibly connected to the community and the society.
+To practice citizenship is to work for positive change on behalf of others and the community by being responsibly connected to the community and society.
 For an active citizen, the community becomes a priority in values and life choices.